mattgodbolt/cppcon-2025-some-assembly-required/notes.md

 - Conclusion woolly still
 - Perhaps need a call back to assembly language too at the end

+Fourth runthrough with Jason, notes broken out bigger section below

+## Remaining todos
+- Re-read all ideas and make notes
+- More thinking about IDEs etc, audience participation
+- THINK more about vs other languages
+- Builds; more ask the audience

+---

 READ THROUGH BELOW IDEAS AND flesh out anything with them

 Notes from Jason: